 Former deputy arraigned

-Totten was indicted last month on on three counts sexual assault in the third degree; five counts sexual abuse by a parent, guardian or custodian; one count sexual abuse in the second degree; one count sexual abuse in the first degree; one count attempted sexual abuse in the first degree; one count intercourse with an incarcerated person by a person who is acting as a deputy sheriff.
+Totten was indicted last month on three counts sexual assault in the third degree; five counts sexual abuse by a parent, guardian or custodian; one count sexual abuse in the second degree; one count sexual abuse in the first degree; one count attempted sexual abuse in the first degree; one count intercourse with an incarcerated person by a person who is acting as a deputy sheriff.

 He is represented by Michael Callaghan, of Charleston.
 Special Prosecutor Brian Parsons, of Fayette County, represented the State of West Virginia.
 Pocahontas County Prosecuting Attorney Donna Meadows-Price was recused from the case last year.